arun-instructor/FEWD31-Arun/week_01_html/01_intro/README.md

 #####Consider the following text:

-> For Immediate Release General Assembly, which started in New York as a startup incubator, now offers classes and workshops in technology, design, and entrepreneurship, with campuses around the world in: Berlin Boston Hong Kong London Los Angeles New York City San Francisco Sydney Washington D.C For more information, visit General Assembly's
+> For Immediate Release General Assembly, which started in New York as a startup incubator, now offers classes and workshops in technology, design, and entrepreneurship, with campuses around the world in: Berlin Boston Hong Kong London Los Angeles New York City San Francisco Sydney Washington D.C For more information, visit General Assembly's Website.

 - How could we arrange this text in a layout that makes sense?
 - Which HTML tags may we want to use here?